SIGN-IN

 No Barrier Theory

-Peter Guthrie, University of Western Ontario
+Peter Guthrie, Western University

 Peter Guthrie, a researcher at the University of Western Ontario’s Department of Chemistry, has developed a method of predicting the absolute rate constants for chemical reactions in solution and is working on simplifying the method in hopes of more widespread use by chemists.
 Over the years, Guthrie has been the recipient of several awards and fellowships.
 His current interests focus on the prediction of rate constants for reactions in solution, thermodynamics applied to organic reaction mechanisms, and computational methods for calculating rate and equilibrium constants in solution.
 More recently, Guthrie has developed the “No Barrier Theory” which he explains is “a qualitative way of thinking about chemical transformations, which makes many things easier to understand and is also a quantitative way to calculate rate constants.”
 More info